Atulbargotra/smart_driving/README.md

 driver.
 **1.2 Scope**
 The project focuses on providing cutting edge technology to prevent road accidents.
-Project can be used to reduce the rate of casualties by road accidents due to distractions.
+Project can be used to reduce the rate of casualties due to road accidents mainly due to distractions.
 The project focus on providing overall comfort to drivers.

 ### 2. System Interfaces